Union Station (Brattleboro, Vermont): Decline and revival

 Amtrak, which took over intercity passenger rail service in the United States in 1971, began operation of the overnight Montrealer on September 30, 1972.
 Brattleboro was a stop for the Montrealer from its inception, though a ticket office and waiting room did not open in the lower level of the Union Station building until 1973.
 Union Station was added to the National Register of Historic Places in 1974.
-The Montealer was suspended from 1987 to 1989, then replaced by the daytime Vermonter in 1995.
+The Montrealer was suspended from 1987 to 1989, then replaced by the daytime Vermonter in 1995.
 A two-phase project planned in the late 1990s was to include a new train station; the first-phase garage and bus station opened downtown in 2003, but the second-phase station was not built.

-New station plans
+New station construction

 Amtrak and the town announced plans in 2020 to build an accessible full-length high-level platform – the first such platform in the state.
-Construction on the $4.5 million project is planned to start in early 2022, with completion in 2023.
-A $366,000 expansion of the parking area, which involves demolition of the nearby Archery Building, is planned to be complete in late 2021 ahead of the station project.
-The Archery Building, a small wooden structure across the tracks from the station building, may have originally been a freight house or railroad office; contrary to local claims, it was not the original passenger station.
+A $366,000 expansion of the parking area, which involved demolition of the nearby Archery Building, was completed in 2021 ahead of the station project.
+Contrary to local claims, the small wooden structure on the east side of the tracks was not the original passenger station, but may have originally been a freight house or railroad office.

 The building is leased to the museum by the town for $1 per year.
 Because it does not own the structure, the museum is not able to raise money to repair the building.
 In 2018, the museum requested that the town sell the building to the museum to allow fundraising.
 In October 2021, the town proposed to transfer ownership of the station building to the museum for $1, contingent on Amtrak vacating its portion by mid-2024.

+Amtrak held a groundbreaking for the new station on June 24, 2024.
+Construction is expected to last 18 months.
+Construction cost is expected to be $7.4 million, with a total project cost of $10 million including design and track work.
+The new platform will be 345 feet long.
+A waiting room with seating and a restroom will be located next to the platform.
 The new station will include artwork from the Brattleboro Words Project.
+A sculpture garden is proposed for a parcel between the station and the river.
+Concrete for the platform was poured in October 2025.